Celebrating Bats: The Forest’s Unsung Heroes

 Bat Appreciation Day | April 17

 Forests provide bats with the shelter they need to thrive.
-Many species roost in tree cavities, under loose bark, or in the foliage of mature trees.
-Dead or dying trees, called snags, are especially important — offering safe spaces for resting and raising young, called pups.
+Many bat species roost in tree cavities, under loose bark, or in the foliage of mature trees.
+Dead or dying trees, called snags, are especially important since they offer safe spaces for resting and raising young bats, called pups.

 Bats also rely on forest habitats for food.
-Insectivorous bats can consume thousands of mosquitoes, moths, and beetles each night.
-By doing so, they protect trees and are a vital part of supporting the health and balance of the forest ecosystem.
+Insectivorous bats can consume thousands of mosquitoes, moths, and beetles each night!
+With such an appetite, they are a vital part of supporting the health and balance of the forest ecosystem.

-But bat populations are under threat — from habitat loss, disease, and climate change.
+But unfortunately, bat populations are under threat from habitat loss, disease, and climate change.
 Protecting and restoring forests is one of the best ways we can support them.
-That means preserving old-growth trees, planting diverse native species, and maintaining connected natural landscapes.
+As good stewards, we can preserve old-growth and mature forests, plant diverse native species, and maintain connected natural landscapes.

 And for more information about these awesome mammals, check out Bat Conservation International’s Bat Profiles linked here.